BlueTempNet: A Temporal Multi-network Dataset of Social Interactions in Bluesky Social: PLATFORM INTERFACE

 \section{PLATFORM INTERFACE}

-To gain a clearer understanding of Bluesky's user experience, Figure~\ref{bluesky_interfaces} illustrates social interactions using the corresponding authors' account as an example.
+Figure~\ref{bluesky_interfaces} illustrates social interactions using the corresponding authors' account as an example.
 On the right side of the figure, the \textit{follow} action represents a user's interest in another user, allowing them to receive updates and posts in their default timeline.
 The \textit{block} feature enhances privacy and safety by ensuring that users who have blocked each other cannot view or engage with each other's posts, making them invisible to both sides.
 On the left side of the figure, there is a list of \textit{Feeds}, which are dynamic content streams with customizable algorithms.
-Users join \textit{Feeds} of interest, like \texttt{philsky} (Philosophy content) and \texttt{Discover} (Trending content), by clicking the heart icon below their display names and descriptions, an action known as \textit{Feed like}.
-Each Feed is created by a user using ATproto's \textit{Feed generator}.
+Users create and join \textit{Feeds}, like \texttt{Philosophy} (Philosophy content) and \texttt{Discover} (Trending content).
+A user creates each feed through ATproto's \textit{Feed Generator} and joins Feeds of interest by clicking the heart icon on the feed's profile, an action called \textit{Feed Like}.